ravichander82/halyard/docs/commands.md

  * `--bucket-location`: This is only required if the bucket you specify doesn't exist yet.
 In that case, the bucket will be created in that location.
 See [https://cloud.google.com/storage/docs/managing-buckets#manage-class-location](https://cloud.google.com/storage/docs/managing-buckets#manage-class-location).
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--json-path`: The path to a JSON service account that Spinnaker will use as credentials.
 This is only needed if Spinnaker is not deployed on a Google Compute Engine VM, or needs permissions not afforded to the VM it is running on.
 See [https://cloud.google.com/compute/docs/access/service-accounts](https://cloud.google.com/compute/docs/access/service-accounts) for more information.
- * `--service-account-id`: To support ADC and Impersonation
- * `--service-account-project`: To support ADC and Impersonation
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--project`: The Google Cloud Platform project the canary service will use to consume GCS and Stackdriver.
  * `--root-folder`: The root folder in the chosen bucket to place all of the canary service's persistent data in (*Default*: `kayenta`).